Guidelines for Transfer/Dual Degree in Computational Biology

 For Students Transferring from Another Major within the School of Computer Science at CMU

-Students in other School of Computer Science (SCS) majors who wish to transfer to Computer Science should apply for transfer using this online form.
-There are no grade restrictions for SCS students who wish to transfer into Computational Biology.
-However, transfer decisions will be based on the student’s essay (reflective statement) and overall academic progress.
-Before submitting a transfer request, students should first make an appointment with the program director, Phillip Compeau, for an initial evaluation.
+Students in other School of Computer Science (SCS) majors who wish to transfer to computational biology or complete a dual degree in computational biology should request an initial consultation with the program director, Phillip Compeau.
+There are no grade restrictions for SCS students who wish to transfer into computational biology.
+However, transfer decisions will be based on the student’s interest and overall academic progress.

 For Students Transferring from Another College at CMU